10 reasons to invest bigger and better in agriculture in Africa

-We are determined, together with ONE and many farmer and pastoralist organisations across the African continent, to make sure the commitments made in Maputo are translated into concrete acts and this has prompted us to start a petition “For a new commitment to Maputo“ to deliver at the upcoming meeting of African Union Heads of State and Government.
+We are determined, together with the ONE Campaign and many farmer and pastoralist organizations across the African continent, to make sure the commitments made in Maputo are translated into concrete acts and this has prompted us to start a petition “For a new commitment to Maputo“ to deliver at the upcoming meeting of African Union Heads of State and Government.

 Our aim is to collect a million signatures from across the African continent and beyond.
 Add your voice and share with a friend who is interested in Africans helping themselves.

 Hunger is a reality: 400 million people, mainly dependent on agriculture, remain caught in the cycle of poverty.

 The African Union has declared 2014 to be “the year of agriculture and food security.”
 This offers a unique opportunity for farmers, livestock herders, rural women and the African public to demand that the African Union move from promises to action.

 This is what the GROW campaign members in partnership with the NGO ONE, wish to remind African leaders: Keeping the promise of Maputo creates a ladder out of poverty and hunger.

 You too can change the lives of small scale farmers: sign the petition so our Governments invest bigger and better in agriculture.

 Still need convincing?
 Here are 10 reasons to sign and support this appeal to invest more in agriculture and farming: